Living tobacco free

-When used over a long period, tobacco-related chemicals such as tar and nicotine may increase your risk of many health problems.
-There is a long list of serious health risks associated with smoking, and knowing these may help motivate you to quit.
+When used over a long period, tobacco-related chemicals, like tar and nicotine, may increase your risk of many health problems.
+There's a long list of serious health risks associated with smoking, and knowing these may help motivate you to quit.

 Smoking may put you at a greater risk of: